5 from 8 votes

 Instructions

-• Put frozen banana slices in a food processor and blend.
-You’ll need to scraped down the sides a few times.
-It will get pretty thick.
+• Put frozen banana slices in a food processor and blend until smooth and creamy, like soft serve.
+You’ll need to scraped down the sides a few times, since it will get pretty thick.

 The nutrition facts provided are calculated using a third-party tool and are estimates only.
 Actual nutritional content may vary based on the ingredients and brands you use, as well as portion sizes.
 For accurate results, please consult a registered dietitian or nutritionist.